ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 The rest of that thread is me being as civil as possible, despite discouragement at every turn.
 The replies might as well be a paint-by-numbers guide on how to alienate new contributors.

 On a more general note: After reading random posts on the Vim-dev mailing list, I get the impression that the developer community is fragmented.
 Some want Vim to be similar to [Sublime Text](http://www.sublimetext.com/): A flexible, extensible text editor for developers.
-Some (including [BDFL](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life) Bram Moolenar) are afraid of Vim becoming an IDE.
+Some (including [BDFL](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life) Bram Moolenaar) are afraid of Vim becoming an IDE.

 ### The Overly Cautious Dictator for Life

-Speaking of Bram Moolenar: His merge criteria are inscrutable.
+Speaking of Bram Moolenaar: His merge criteria are inscrutable.
 Some patches he ignores.
 Some, he attacks.
 Others, he merges.

 Take a look again at [the thread where Matt and I submitted our patch](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J).
 We did our best to cater to Bram's every whim, but it was a waste of time.
 Had he immediately told us to give up, it would have been a better outcome for all involved.
 Instead, we were given hope and strung along, working on a patch that had no chance of getting merged.